(609) 921-7100, ex. 8258

 Ms. Sweet's discography includes complete recordings of Don Giovanni under Sir Neville Marriner for Philips, and Falstaff, Lohengrin, Beethoven’s Symphony No. 9, Mahler’s Symphony No. 8 and and Der Freischutz under Marek Janowski for BMG.
 The artist has recorded the Verdi Requiem under Giulini and Schoenberg's Gurreleider under Abbado for DGG.
 She can also be heard in Schmidt's Psalm 47 under Janowski on Erato and in Schumann's Das Paradies und die Peri and in Mahler's Symphony No. 8 under Maazel for Sony as well as in Strauss' Four Last Songs under de Burgos on Collins Classics.
 The artist has recorded the Symphony No. 8 of Gustav Mahler with Lorin Maazel for Sony and with Sir Colin Davis for BMG.
 Recently, Ms. Sweet recorded in London, Il Trovatore as Leonora on the Chandos label.

-In 1999 Sharon Sweet joined the faculty at Westminster Choir College of Rider University, where she is associate professor of voice.
+In 1999 Sharon Sweet joined the faculty at Westminster Choir College of Rider University, where she is professor of voice.
 She is in frequent demand to lead master classes and to judge international competitions.
 She recently taught and gave Master Classes at the Intermezzo Opera Festival and New Jersey Opera Theater.
-Ms. Sweet's students have won the Marion Anderson Competition, the Mario Lanza Competition and the Bel Canto Competition to name a few, and have sung with opera companies in Pittsburgh, Utah, Connecticut, Virginia, Houston and Long Beach, among others.
+Ms. Sweet's students have won the Marion Anderson Competition, the Mario Lanza Competition and the Bel Canto Competition to name a few, and have sung with opera companies in Pittsburgh, Utah, Connecticut, Virginia, Houston, Long Beach, Santa Fe, Central City, St. Louis and Chicago, among others.